ndronos/c-nomorph/HowStufWorks.md

 in addition to interpreting the data based on a given data type.

 A data type is a small set of rules that indicate how to make sense of a series of bits.
+The data type has a specific size plus its own way of performing operations (such as adding and multiplying) on data of that type.

 (HowStuffWorks, 2017) pp. 6 & 13